Application and Rules

 2. Gardeners must view the garden orientation film at:

-gro.southhadley@wordpress.com ( under Pages tab) prior to beginning the
+gro.southhadley@wordpress.com ( under Pages tab) prior to beginning the gardening season.

 3. Plot Fees and Assignment: